CAST-Extend/com.castsoftware.castimaging-v3.kubernetessetup/README.md

 **4.3 Imaging Viewer folders updates**

-In order to create some required folders and permissions, Viewer pods will need to be temporarily re-started as root and put on hold using a "sleep" command.
+To set up the necessary folders and permissions, the Viewer pods must be temporarily restarted as the root user and paused using a "sleep" command

--> To restart as root, add this in the deployment yaml file, at container definition level:
+- To restart as root, add this in the deployment yaml file, at container definition level:

   	securityContext:

   	runAsUser: 0

 -> To put them on hold, insert a "sleep 30000" command.
 For instance, in the viewer-etl-deployment.yaml: line 40:		command: ['sh', '-c', "sleep 30000;/opt/imaging/imaging-etl/config/init.sh"]